Is your body-mind really doing a job or just you doing a job?

 I stopped my internal chatter box.

-I asked Sammi, “what do you love the most?”
+I asked Sammi, “What kind of book do you love the most?”

-Without asking anything Sammi continued, “I don’t know but my body knows immediately that I’m with Megda and I am happy.”
+Without stopping Sammi continued, “I don’t know but my mind knows immediately that I’m with Megda when I read romantic love story.”

 How long have you been in love?

-“We have been in a relationship for the last three years and we are planning to get married next year,” Sammi replied.
+“We have been in a relationship for the last five years and we are planning to get married next year,” Sammi replied.

-By the way, Sammi, “how did you meet Megda?”
+By the way, Sammi, “how did your love story evolve with Megda?”

 As Sammi’s words, she was eating, her parents were there, her eyes were occasionally stopping on Megda’s face.